sunfei1204/wunderground_data/README.md

 # wunderground_data

+## Daily weather data from <https://www.wunderground.com/>, in easy-to-use format.
-- I often find myself using wunderground data in various projects; it is very simple and easy to download yearly csv files of daily weather at any airport station.

-- I decided that instead of always downloading the files, I would download them all once and put them in a sql database that can be queried from any project.

-- This is in progress; I plan to make the database publicly available for others to use when it is done.
+- I often find myself using historical weather data from <https://www.wunderground.com/> various projects; it is very simple and easy to download yearly csv files of daily weather at any US airport station.
+Instead of always downloading the files, I decided to download them all once and put them in a SQL database that can be queried from any project.
+I'm making the database publicly available for others to use also.

 ## Data gathering
 - Raw data was downloaded and put in a sqlite database w/ *get_daily_weather.py*.
 The raw files for each station and year were also saved to an AWS S3 bucket.